wesbos/javascript-modules/javascript-modules.md

 export default firstNames; // ["Drew", "Heather", "Kristen", "Wes", "Ryan"]
 ```

-Just as above you can append the export default in front of the function you wish to export as well:
+Just like above, you can append the `export default` in front of a function you wish to export as well:

 ```js
 export default function yell(name) {return `HEY ${name.toUpperCase()}!!`}